Total war: United Kingdom

-Before the onset of the Second World War, Great Britain drew on its First World War experience to prepare legislation that would allow immediate mobilization of the economy for war, should future hostilities break out.
+Before the onset of the Second World War, Great Britain drew on its First World War experience to prepare legislation that would allow immediate mobilisation of the economy for war, should future hostilities break out.
 Rationing of most goods and services was introduced, not only for consumers but also for manufacturers.
 This meant that factories manufacturing products that were irrelevant to the war effort had more appropriate tasks imposed.
 All artificial light was subject to legal blackouts.

 Not only were men conscripted into the armed forces from the beginning of the war (something which had not happened until the middle of World War I), but women were also conscripted as Land Girls to aid farmers and the Bevin Boys were conscripted to work down the coal mines.

 Enormous casualties were expected in bombing raids, so children were evacuated from London and other cities en masse to the countryside for compulsory billeting in households.
 In the long term this was one of the most profound and longer-lasting social consequences of the whole war for Britain.
 This is because it mixed up children with adults of other classes.
 Not only did the middle and upper classes become familiar with the urban squalor suffered by working class children from the slums, but the children got a chance to see animals and the countryside, often for the first time, and experience rural life.

 The use of statistical analysis, by a branch of science which has become known as Operational Research to influence military tactics, was a departure from anything previously attempted.
 It was a very powerful tool but it further dehumanised war particularly when it suggested strategies that were counter-intuitive.
 Examples, where statistical analysis directly influenced tactics include the work done by Patrick Blackett's team on the optimum size and speed of convoys and the introduction of bomber streams, by the Royal Air Force to counter the night fighter defences of the Kammhuber Line.